Krushna-Prasad-Sahoo/System-Design-Keypoints/byAbhijeetDesai.md

   - No single point of failure principle - The system should never have any component whose failure will result in the failure of the entire system.

   - No bottleneck principle - Since we design for scalability our system should not have performance bottlenecks.
 Ideally we should horizontally scale our system to handle the large amounts of processing.

+- 5 Step Guide for System Design :